 - Red pepper flakes (optional but I love the kick it provides)

 - A little bit of water

 All you do is whisk all the ingredients together in a medium bowl and set aside until ready to cook your veggies and salmon.
-If you want to make an extra batch of this sauce to save for a later recipe, just add everything to a small saucepan and cook just until sauce thickens.
-You can store the sauce in an air tight container for up to a week.
+If you want to make an extra batch of this sauce to save for a later recipe, just add everything to a small saucepan and cook just until the sauce thickens.
+You can store the sauce in an air-tight container for up to a week.

-For this recipe I chose shredded carrots, sliced Baby Bella mushrooms and scallions as my veggies and it was amazing!
+For this recipe, I chose shredded carrots, sliced Baby Bella mushrooms, and scallions as my veggies and it was amazing!
 You may certainly use any other combination of veggies you prefer, however.

-Broccoli, brussel sprouts, sugar snap peas, or purple cabbage are a few suggestions that I imagine would work wonderfully as well.
+Broccoli, Brussel sprouts, sugar snap peas, or purple cabbage are a few suggestions that I imagine would work wonderfully as well.

 You will need a pound and a half of fresh Atlantic Salmon, skin removed.
 Dice salmon into about ½ inch chunks.
-Season salmon with a little salt, pepper and ground ginger and set aside until ready to cook.
+Season salmon with a little salt, pepper, and ground ginger and set aside until ready to cook.